OCA/partner-contact/partner_contact_address_default/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends the functionality of base partner module to allow to set a default delivery and invoice address for contacts.
+This module extends the functionality of base partner module to allow to set a default delivery and invoice address and a default contact for contacts.

 **Table of contents**